k-chuang/utopia-alexa-skill/README.md

 To start and hear the available features, you can say the following:

-    Alexa, start Utopia and help
+    Alexa, open Utopia and ask for available features

 ## Testing & Code Coverage
 To run tests and check code coverage, run the following command in the root project folder: